OctopusDeploy/Architecture/Decisions/20200825-DomainModel.md

 To fulfill this type of precondition, we will use a simple `Func of IO` approach as demonstrated [here](https://github.com/OctopusDeploy/OctopusDeploy/pull/6834/files#r479883974), passing the domain model a function which it can invoke to retrieve the information it needs to inspect and satisfy it's own invariants.

 When interacting with the domain, if a domain invariant is unsatisifed [example](https://github.com/OctopusDeploy/OctopusDeploy/pull/6834/files#diff-29fae3c0e603cce39e381b742617dc85R120), we will throw a domain exception from the domain model, which can be captured and handled centrally in our `ErrorHandlingMiddleware`.

-**FEEDBACK WANTED** are we going to get an acceptable amount of correctness with this approach?
-What could bite us if we aren't applying precondition checks like `!= null` and `string.isNullOrEmpty` within our domain model?

 ### Client Feedback